novabrix/novabrix/README.md

 ## == Hello, Hello!
 I'm Idriis👋 ==

-I'm an aspiring **full-stack web developer** constantly working to better myself.
+I'm an aspiring **full-stack web developer** and I am constantly working to better myself.
 My main skill is **combining art and logic** to make something beautiful!
 I started my development journey around 6 months ago, but I believe I can get there with hard work and determination! ♥️

 Next Steps: Getting a **junior webdev internship** through Genesys Works and finishing **The Odin Project**!